ArmSiwatK/Three-Character-Selection/README.md

 }
 ```

 Keep the charID in mind when naming the images that you will put into these two folders.
-For instance with Reimu here, hers are named `reimu.png`.
+For instance with Reimu here, hers are named `reimu.webp`.

 ### `public`